Skip to main content

 4. Severity calibration uses the agreement signal

 When multiple specialists flag the same code, that’s a strong signal.
-Core escalates the severity in those cases:
+Harmonia escalates the severity in those cases:

 • One specialist flags + low confidence → Info